 Gardian of the Month: Sara Krueger

-Q & A with Sara Krueger, manager of team resources for Event Garde.
+Q & A with Sara Krueger, Director of Communications and Engagement for Event Garde.

 Q: Learn: What’s your favorite part of learning something new?

 A: I enjoy the actual process of taking in the information and then figuring out how to integrate and apply it further into my life.
 When this happens, I know that I will be able to retain what I’ve learned and put it to good use down the road.
 This absorption process has changed over time as I continue to expand and refine my learning toolbox.
 I find that my understanding of something deepens when I reinforce it through different types of methods.